cross-seed/cross-seed.org/docs/basics/options.md

 `cross-seed` will never inject a torrent into a client if it exists in another.

-If there similar torrents in multiple clients, the order of the clients defined will be used as the priority.
+If there similar torrents to source from in multiple clients, the order of the clients defined will be used as the priority.

 Injections from [`useClientTorrents`](#useclienttorrents) will be injected into the client the match was sourced from with the first valid [`linkDir`](#linkdirs).
 Custom routing is not supported at this time.

-Injections from [`dataDirs`](#datadirs) will be injected into the first valid client along with the first valid [`linkDir`](#linkdirs).
+Injections from [`dataDirs`](#datadirs) will be injected into the first valid client with the first valid [`linkDir`](#linkdirs).
 Custom routing is not supported at this time.

 :::